 |You too can make your pageviews into a phallic symbol!|

 Write five to seven entries a week.
 Make most of them 2-3 pages.
 Over half the entries should be original content of as high a quality as you can produce at that pace.
 (The other half can be a combination of trying to get people to vote on polls instead of just complaining about the results, link recommendations, personal updates, running gags, and threesome references.)
-Cross post everything.
+Cross-post everything.
 Annoy your friends.
-Post your own entries on Stumbleupon, (even though they discourage that) so that you can control the tags.
-Ignore the friends who threaten to "mute/unfriend/set you to "important only" if you don't shut up.
+Slip the occasional really awesome article onto another social media (even though they discourage self-promotion), but not so much that they notice.
+Ignore the friends who threaten to "mute/unfriend" you if you don't shut up.
+(Let them.
+Your other friends will take pictures of their lunches.)
 Keep going even though you have days where 50 pageviews seems like a big deal.
 Avoid mobs of your friends with torches and pitchforks.

 The main problem I see isn't that people working hard can't seem to improve their blog numbers.
 The main problem I see is that people who post infrequently and sporadically are looking for some kind of shortcut.
-There isn't one.

-I mean besides porn.
+I mean, besides porn.

 This means the best advice I can give anyone (that will still be good advice in a year from now) is this: write good, high quality, original content as often as you can and on a predictable schedule.
 If you do that, your numbers will grow.
 Maybe not as fast as you would have hoped, but they will improve.

 Check out the section in The Reliquary called Blogging About Blogging if you want access to all the wisdom and knowledge I've dropped.
 I'm not stingy with my insights.